 In 1935, Şişecam first launched glass packaging operations by producing jars at Beykoz Paşabahçe plant.
 As a result of the rapidly developing beverage industry and the growing need for bottles in the pharmaceuticals sector, Şişecam commissioned its first plant dedicated to glass packaging in 1969 in Topkapı, Istanbul.
 In 1976, Şişecam expanded its capacity with the Mersin plant where NNPB production started to be used – an important milestone in glass packaging production technology. Şişecam added the Bursa Yenişehir and Eskişehir plants to its portfolio in Turkey in 2006 and 2013, respectively.
 These additions bolstered Şişecam’s leadership position in the glass packaging industry.

 In 1997, Şişecam recorded its first foreign investment in glass packaging by acquiring the Mina plant in Georgia.
 This overseas investment was followed by the Gorokhovets plant in 2002; the Pokrovsky plant in 2004; the Ufa plant in 2005; the Kirishi plant in 2008; and the Kuban plant in 2009 in order to tap into the opportunities offered by the dynamic Russian market.
 In 2011, Şişecam incorporated an existing glass packaging facility in Merefa, Ukraine.

-Şişecam Glass Packaging Group currently has a total production capacity of 2.3 million tons/year, which makes it the biggest glass packaging producer in Turkey, and the fifth biggest in Europe and the world.
-The business continues its production in a total of ten plants, three of which are in Turkey, five in Russia, one in Ukraine and one in Georgia.
+Currently, Şişecam has a total glass packaging production capacity of 2.6 million tons/year and continues to operate a total of three production facilities in Turkey, five in Russia, one in Ukraine and one in Georgia.